 When adding other liquids or very moisture-laden ingredients, it is important to include them in the liquid ratio.
 For example: My Mexican Cilantro Rice includes an entire bunch of cilantro.
 Cilantro is mostly water.
 I process it with some of the liquid, spoon it into a 2 cup measure, and then top it off with the appropriate amount of liquid.
 I get great results every time!

-My basmati rice requires about 15 minutes once it comes to a boil.
+The rice – My basmati rice requires about 15 minutes once it comes to a boil.
 It is SO IMPORTANT to cover with a tight-fitting lid, lower the heat, and resist the urge to lift the lid.
 I cook on an induction stove, and turn it all the way down to 3 or 4 on a scale of 15.
 If dinner isn’t ready, I remove it from the heat, and don’t lift the lid.
+If you’re using a different kind of long grain rice, check the package for liquid amount and cooking time, then adjust accordingly.

-- 1 cup long grain rice, rinsed thoroughly (see notes)
+- 1 cup long grain rice - rinsed thoroughly

 - 1 teaspoon coconut or olive oil